What Will Happen If There Is An Air Pocket That Goes Into The Kiln?

 Different Methods Of Wedging Clay

 There are several different methods of wedging or kneading.
 If you see the term kneading the clay, don’t get confused.
 It is also called kneading as in kneading bread.
 The concepts are the same.
-Getting the clay ready to handbuild or throw.
+Getting the clay ready to handbuild or throw on the wheel.

-Also called Stack and Slam Wire Wedging.
+Also called Cut and Slap Wire Wedging.
 This method is my favorite plus it’s the easiest for beginners.
 This method also compresses your clay which in turn helps to prevent cracking.

 Take your wire and cut your clay in half, turn the clay in your hand on an angle and slap it down on the piece of clay on your table, then continue to slap it down 3 or 4 times turning the clay to compress it together.